dilynfullerton/tr-A_dependence_plots/README.md

 #### _Plot_:

 single curve defined by a 4-tuple.
+Unfortunately the extent of my creativity has its limits.
+The use of the word "plot" is kind of subtle, as it is more commonly attributed to a visual figure, while I use it to describe a particular curve independent of a figure.

 ##### Form: